We won Series 13 of FOUR IN A BED!

 We loved all participants of the show and we can only thank them immensely for the honest feedback and for the unforgettable 15 days we spent together filming in Wigan, Hull and Weymouth.

 The competition kicked off at the Holland Hall in Upholland where we played golf with hostesses Cathy and Genice.
 Our second visit is to The Railway Inn near Hull, run by Lydia and Luke.
 Our room had a few positive surprises and we enjoyed an archery competition in the afternoon.
 The third visit was to The Driftwood B&B in Weymouth, run by Sara & Pete.
 We build sand castles in Weymouth and had a lovely dinner by the harbour.

 Channel 4’s team was extremely professional and worked hard to make us all feel at ease.
-We learnt a lot about filming a show ie fit and remove microphones, not to look at the camera, wait for your turn to talk, not to overtalk (which for us was particularly challenging…) and repetition, repetition, repetition.
+We learnt a lot about filming a show such as fitting and removing microphones, not looking at the camera, waiting for your turn to talk, not over-talking (which for us was particularly challenging…) and repetition, repetition, repetition.
 This experience has changed the way we watch a TV show forever!